Physician Estate Planning Guide

 An estate is basically all of your things, money and otherwise.
 We all accumulate a lot of stuff throughout our lifetime, and most of us would like some say in where it goes.
 Estate planning allows you to transfer assets and property to the intended beneficiaries in a manner and time consistent with your wishes, ideally while minimizing taxes and other costs.
 It also prevents state law or arbitrary decision makers from controlling where your assets go by, minimizes the chances of there being a dispute about the intended beneficiaries, ensures your dependent children are taken care of by the party you would want and protects their assets until they are mature enough to receive them.

-Disclosure/Disclaimers: Please confirm any information on this page with current information, as laws and tax policies are constantly changing, as well as can be different depending on location.
+Disclosure/Disclaimer: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you.
+These should be viewed as introductions rather than formal recommendations.
+Our content is for generalized educational purposes.
+Please confirm any information on this page with current information, as laws and tax policies are constantly changing, as well as can be different depending on location.
 Please do your own due diligence and/or confirm information here with your own attorney prior to making any decisions based on this page.
-This page contains affiliate links, which support the group at no cost to you.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
 To learn more, visit our disclaimers and disclosures.

 Quick Links